 We found some great posts that break down market research for starting a part time business.
 Follow their advice and you will find out in no time if you will be able to get your side hustle off the ground.

 You know which part time business you want to start and you’ve determined there is a market for your product or service.
 So what now?
 It is crucial that you make an overview of your startup costs and what the projected expenses for your business will be, even though they might be quite low.

 In the end, this determines if you can afford to start the business and how much money you need to have, to not only get it off the ground, but also to ensure it’s survival in the early days.
-Not only will you need to ensure that you’ve budgeted enough for running costs, you’ll also need to ensure that you are charging enough to keep your business going.
+Not only will you need to ensure that you’ve budgeted enough for running costs, you’ll also need to ensure that you are charging enough when sending invoices to keep your business going.

 The following articles show you how to create an effective budget, and also show you how to determine what you should charge for your product or service.

 A master tradesman will have a box of trusty tools and your part time business will have a better chance of succeeding if you have the right tools.
 In this chapter, we will show you some tools that will support some of the aspects of starting your business.

 We’ve included a mix of tools you can leverage and base your entire business on, as well as tools that can save you time and help you better manage your business.
 You will appreciate these tools, especially the ones that solve a problem outside of your area of expertise.
 So for example, just because you haven’t mastered web development yet, doesn’t mean you can’t sell web design as a service, because tools like Squarespace and Wix allow you to create professional standard websites without coding experience with their drag and drop tools.
 If you have a more technical background you can try more advanced and complex website platforms like WordPress, Prestashop or Magento

 In this chapter, we’ll introduce you to some of the tools that may help you based on chapter 1, but there are a lot more options than these, so be sure to explore all possibilities.